HereMobilityDevelopers/micro-di/README.md

 ### Usage

-micro-di has only one global IoC container.
 The IoC container creates an object of the specified class and also injects all the dependency objects through a constructor, a property or a method at run time and disposes it at the appropriate time.
 This is done so that we don't have to create and manage objects manually.
 Dependencies are lazily loaded - only when accessed for the first time.

 ### Limitations
 micro-di does not support cyclic dependency detection, it is up to the developer to avoid dependency graph with cycles.
+Also micro-di has only one global IoC container.
+Each class can have only one entry per class token (named string tokens are unlimited).

 ## API